Increase Your Production by Handling Distractions

 Organizing your personal life so you are not distracted boosts your productivity and income!

-For example, you don’t need to talk to everyone who calls you and it’s silly to read every piece of e-mail or every electronic message when it comes in.
+For example, you don’t need to talk to everyone who calls you and it’s silly to read every piece of e-mail or every text when it comes in.

 If you are organized, your communications are organized so you only receive information that is relevant to your job.
 Except for emergencies, you ignore family problems, personal problems and even your health problems.
 All superior producers do this and are not easily distracted.
 While working, nothing is more important than the work itself.